stronnag/LTM-lua/README.md

 Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies), internal module.
 Requires smartport (e.g. Frsky D16) compatible RX on the aircraft.

+Other OpenTX compatible radios and other RX radio systems (R9,CRSF) are NOT tested and as I don't have such hardware may not work.

 ## Copyright and Licence